muhammedkucukaslan/library-management-service/README.md

 </p>

 ## About The Project
 This project simplifies library management with RESTful API.
-Built with Go, it includes user authentication, role-based access control, email notifications, and streamlined book borrowing and returning.
+Built with Go, it includes user authentication, role-based access control, email notifications, cron job operations and streamlined book borrowing and returning.

 ## Features